Dionté Ruffin

-Dionté Ruffin (born January 29, 1999) is an American professional football defensive back for the Montreal Alouettes of the Canadian Football League (CFL).
+Dionté Ruffin (born January 29, 1999) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).

 College career

 Ruffin played college football for the Western Kentucky Hilltoppers from 2017 to 2020.

 Professional career

 Chicago Bears

 On May 13, 2021, Ruffin signed with the Chicago Bears as an undrafted free agent.
 However, he was released with the final roster cuts on August 31, 2021.

 Calgary Stampeders

 On February 1, 2022, it was announced that Ruffin had signed with the Calgary Stampeders.
 In 2022, he played and started in nine regular season games where he had 39 defensive tackles and one interception.
 He was released on September 30, 2022.

 Montreal Alouettes

 Ruffin signed with the Montreal Alouettes on December 12, 2022.
 He was an opening day starter with the team in 2023, but also spent time on the injured list, as he played and started in 11 regular season games where he recorded 23 defensive tackles, two forced fumbles, and one fumble recovery.
 He also played in both playoff games that year as the team advanced to the 110th Grey Cup.

+He was released on January 5, 2026.